Canada's International Investment Position (IIP)

-Canada's international investment position is the statistical statement that presents the value and composition of the stock of Canadian financial claims on non-residents and Canadian financial liabilities to non-residents.
+Canada's international investment position is the statistical statement that presents at a point in time the value and composition of Canadian financial assets with non-residents and Canadian financial liabilities to non-residents.

-There are three classes of financial assets and financial liabilities in the international investment position: direct investment, portfolio investment and other investment.
-These three classes largely reflect the nature of the investment in another country.
+There are four functional categories of financial assets and liabilities in the international investment position: direct investment, portfolio investment, reserves assets and other investment.
+These four functional categories largely reflect the nature of the investment in another country.

-In portfolio investment, the investor in financial instruments does not have a significant influence on the non-resident issuer of the instruments.
-In other investment, there is also no influence from the investor's viewpoint, but unlike portfolio investment, there is generally no market to trade the instruments used to carry out the investment.
+In the portfolio investment functional category, the investor in financial instruments does not have a significant influence on the non-resident issuer of the instruments.
+The reserve assets category includes external assets that are readily available to and controlled by the monetary authority for various purposes, including for intervention in exchange rate markets.
+In the functional category called other investment, there is also no influence from the investor's viewpoint, but unlike portfolio investment, there is generally no market to trade the instruments used to carry out the investment.

 Government relies on these statistics to help assess Canada's financial condition, and to help assess economic integration between Canada and other nations.
-Other users of these statistics include the academic community, credit rating agencies, and supranational organizations, such as the International Monetary Fund (IMF) and the Organization for Economic Co-operation and Development (OECD).
+Other users of these statistics include the academic community, credit rating agencies.
+Finally, they are needed to meet Canada's statistical obligations to supranational organizations, such as the International Monetary Fund (IMF) and the Organization for Economic Co-operation and Development (OECD).